 - Uber’s uninsured/underinsured motorist policy

 - Right to a Safe & Newer Vehicle – Every vehicle authorized for passenger transport must not be older than 10-years-old.
-You are allowed to refuse the ride if your driver arrives in an old or improperly working vehicle.
+You can refuse the ride if your driver arrives in an old or improperly working vehicle.

 - Right to a Seat Belt for All Passengers – All Uber rides must provide a working seat belt for all passengers.
-If your seat belt is broken or missing, you have the right to refuse the ride.
+If the Uber driver’s vehicle is missing seat belts or the seat belt do not work, you have the right to refuse the ride.

 - Right to a Sober Driver – If you suspect that your driver is driving intoxicated or under the influence of drugs, you should report the driver and refuse the ride.
 Never ride in a car with someone who has been drinking.